 Follow the on-screen instructions to completely uninstall MS Outlook from your device.
 Once the uninstallation process has been completed, download MS Outlook again from the manufacturer’s website.

-9. Use Stellar Outlook Repair
+9. Use Stellar Repair For Outlook

 Microsoft Outlook can easily crash due to the presence of any corrupted file or a misconfigured setting.
 Did you ever try considering a third-party repair tool to fix Outlook?
 Well, it’s never too late!